Lightning-AI/pytorch-lightning/src/lightning/data/README.md

 Finally, the `StreamingDataset` is fast!
 Check out our [benchmark](https://lightning.ai/lightning-ai/studios/benchmark-cloud-data-loading-libraries).

-Here is an illustration showing how the Streaming Dataset works.
+Here is an illustration showing how the `StreamingDataset` works.

 ![An illustration showing how the Streaming Dataset works.](https://pl-flash-data.s3.amazonaws.com/streaming_dataset.gif)